glenjr009/quiz_app_using_python/README.md

 # quiz_app_using_python
-Designed an basic quiz app using python
+Designed an basic quiz app using python and added GUI with the help of Tkinter